 * Premier arrested last week in corruption probe

-* He has said he is victim of witch hunt
+* Premier has said he is victim of witch hunt

 By Shurna Robbins

-GEORGE TOWN, Cayman Islands, Dec 17 (Reuters) - Members of the Cayman Islands’ ruling party met on Monday to debate whether to oust Premier McKeeva Bush, who was arrested last week on suspicion of corruption, party members said.
+GEORGE TOWN, Cayman Islands, Dec 17 (Reuters) - Members of the Cayman Islands’ ruling party failed to reach a consensus on Monday to oust Premier McKeeva Bush, who was arrested last week on suspicion of corruption, a party official said.

 Bush, 57, was arrested on Dec.
 11 by members of the Financial Crime Unit of the Royal Cayman Islands Police Service.
 He was released on bail until February, pending the possible filing of criminal charges against him.